 If you are a low user you pay a lower daily charge which is fixed at 69 cents (incl GST) but pay a higher variable electricity charge.
 At Powershop we check our customers’ accounts regularly to make sure they are on the right pricing option for their usage.

 What is Get Shifty?

-The technical term is Smart Time of Use pricing, which is available to customers with smart meters in selected network areas – including the Vector and Counties Power networks.
+The technical term is Time of Use pricing, which is available to customers with smart meters in nearly all network areas – including WEL networks.
 We call it Get Shifty.
 With Get Shifty, you can save money when you shift your power use to off-peak times of the day.